Surplex

 Düsseldorf-based Surplex GmbH is an industrial auction house specializing in trading in second-hand machinery.
 The company buys and sells used machinery and industrial equipment worldwide, carries out online auctions and offers appraisals and valuations.

 History

 Foundation

 Surplex.com AG was founded by the brothers Bruno and Florian Schick at the end of 1999 as a start-up company of the Dotcom-era.
-The core idea was to develop an online marketplace that would simplify the trade in second-hand machinery and make the highly segmented second-hand machinery market more transparent.

 International venture capital consortia such as the Carlyle Group or the French Vivendi Group awarded a total of around EUR 50 million.
 Prominent private investors, such as Lars Schlecker, Lars Windhorst, Marc Schrempp or Fiat president Paolo Fresco also invested in Surplex.

 Surplex's B2B platform was named the best platform by Forrester Research in 2001.
-Until 2006 Surplex published the world's largest trade magazine for used industrial goods, Communicator (circulation: 45,000).

 Crisis (2001–2003)

 With the bursting of the Dot-com bubble, Surplex.com AG also fell into a severe crisis.
 Branches were closed, the company headquarters were moved back from Berlin to Düsseldorf and most of the 140 jobs were cut.
 In March 2003, the management was taken over by Michael Werker, who had come to Surplex from the traditional mechanical engineering group Deutz.